FUE Hair Transplant in Turkey – Micro-Graft Technique Explained

 What should I realistically expect from a hair transplant?

-A successful hair transplant can provide a density increase of 50-60% in a completely bald area, depending on age, gender, skin tone, hair thickness, and donor area density.
+A successful FUE hair transplant can provide a density increase of 50–60% in a completely bald area, depending on age, gender, skin tone, hair thickness, and donor area density.
 It is essential to set realistic expectations and communicate openly about achievable results.
-While hair transplantation cannot fully restore a 100% natural hair density, the human eye cannot distinguish between 60% and 100% hair density, which allows for a natural appearance with proper distribution and angulation of the implanted hairs.
-Additionally, any scars in the donor area should be minimal and barely noticeable.
+While hair transplantation cannot fully restore a 100% natural hair density, the human eye cannot distinguish between 60% and 100% hair density when distribution and angulation are correct.
+Donor-area scarring should be minimal and barely noticeable.

 Can poorly performed hair transplants be corrected?

-Yes, unsatisfactory hair transplant results, such as unnatural “toothbrush-like” hair growth, can be corrected.
-However, patients must acknowledge the risks and accept responsibility for the outcome of corrective procedures.
-Ethical doctors may refuse to perform a corrective surgery if they believe the risks outweigh the potential benefits.
+Yes, unsatisfactory results—such as unnatural “toothbrush-like” growth—can be corrected with repair strategies.
+However, patients must acknowledge risks and accept responsibility for outcomes.
+Ethical surgeons may decline revision if the risks outweigh potential benefits.

-3. The procedure must be conducted in a surgical environment that meets operating room conditions (hospital, sterilization, pain control, intravenous access).
+• The procedure must be conducted in a surgical environment that meets operating room conditions (hospital, sterilization, pain control, IV access).